jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

 We have used `Mockito` and `Junit 4` to write tests for both `Unit test` and `Integration test`.
-Properly logging is maintained using `self4j` framework.
+Properly logging is maintained using the `self4j` framework.
 Appropriate Exceptions have been thrown as required.

 ##Performance Issues:

 1. In this app, the number of classes and interfaces are fairly low.
 But if the number of classes grows, it will be almost impossible for us to manage and inject the dependencies manually.
 2. For large scale applications, the `DAO` pattern is not suitable for data access and retrieval.

 ## Improvements:
-1. We have already addressed the first performance issue and attempted to solve in an updated version of this solution as well.
-Three different solutions are inclueded in the `Spring` module.
+1. We have already addressed the first performance issue and attempted to solve it in an updated version of this solution as well.
+Three different solutions are included in the `Spring` module.
     * Using the `Bean` approach in `Spring` framework:
     We have used the `Spring` framework to facilitate our dependency management.
 We have annotated all the modules with `Bean`